Spherically symmetric black hole spacetimes on hyperboloidal slices: Evolution results

 \subsection{Evolution with shift condition without advection terms}

 Both sets of initial data are now evolved with the shift condition \eref{modifiedshift}.
 The initial dynamics in the CMC case are driven by the slicing condition \eref{adotsolve}, while the \statio solution remains visually static throughout the evolution (ran up to $t=1000$).
-Figure \ref{nsL2} aims to capture how fast the final state is attained in the evolutions, via showing the behaviour of the $L^2$ norm over the whole $\Lambda^r$ gridfunction over time, for both sets of initial data.
-The \statio $\Lambda^r$ should be zero from the beginning, but it is not fully so: it is probably because the solved-for solution has some small errors and still needs to relax to its truly stationary state.
+Figure \ref{nsL2} aims to capture how fast the final state is attained in the evolutions, via showing the behaviour of the $L^2$ norm over the whole $\Lambda^r$ gridfunction over time, for both sets of initial data {(CMC and \statio), as well as for two runs with CMC initial data and different parameter configurations}.
+The \statio $\Lambda^r$ {is set to be exactly zero initially (implied by the explicit conformal flatness imposed), although this cannot be seen in \fref{nsL2} due to the logarithmic plot used in the veritcal axis.
+As the evolution starts its value changes,} probably because the solved-for solution has some small errors and still needs to relax to its truly stationary state.
 In any case, the change is much smaller than for CMC initial data.
 Both sets of initial data relax to the final state at the same rate.
 The quality of the final solution is estimated looking at the values of the Hamiltonian constraint at different values of the radial coordinate as time passes in \fref{nsH}.
 In the middle of the compactified domain (dash-dot line), the value of $H$ rapidly approaches a small value.
 Closer to \scrip (dashed line), the final value is larger, meaning the constraint violation there is more pronounced than in the centre (which is expected, because the equations are formally singular).
 At the last gridpoint (half a spatial step from the compactified location of future null infinity, solid line), the effect is even larger.
 One indication that the \statio solution must have some small errors is that in the blue solid line the leftmost value of $H$ for CMC data (at $t=0$) is very small -- except for the compactification factor, which is solved numerically, the rest is an explicit analytic solution \eref{varshypcompc}.
 However, the initial value of the Hamiltonian constraint for \statio data on the black solid line is large, indicating that the given initial data does not satisfy the constraints in a satisfactory way, at least very near \scrip.